Local restaurants making their own policies on masks

 “IF YOU HAVE A MEDICAL CONDITION THAT PREVENTS YOU FROM WEARING A MASK, YOU DON’T NEED TO WEAR ONE

 IF YOU ARE NOT WEARING ONE, WE WILL ASSUME THIS IS THE CASE.
-DUE TO HIPPA, AND THE FOURTH AMENDMENT, WE WILL NOT ASK YOU ABOUT YOUR CONDITION.
+DUE TO HIPPA, AND THE FOURTH AMENDMENT, WE WILL NOT ASK YOU ABOUT YOUR CONDITION.”

-THANK YOU FOR YOUR BUSINESS AND FOR HELPING US MAINTAIN A SAFE ENVIRONMENT

 The restaurant has signs posted on the door for their new guidelines, which also include touchless URL menus on tables, seating 6-feet apart, and parties required to be less than 10 people.

-Manager Brittany Van Riper says when it comes to medical conditions that may except a customer from wearing a mask, "There's no way of really telling, that's at the trust of our customers and the trust of our staff."
+Manager Brittany Van Riper says when it comes to medical conditions that may exempt a customer from wearing a mask, “There’s no way of really telling, that’s at the trust of our customers and the trust of our staff.”

-Michigan Businesses failing to require masks could face a misdemeanor, a $500 fine, and possibly losing their license.
+Michigan businesses failing to require masks could face a misdemeanor, a $500 fine, and possibly losing their license.

-The Ottawa Tavern and other restaurants on Adams Street in Toledo took a different approach, with their new slogan: "Mask on your face until your butt is in place."
+In Toledo, the Ottawa Tavern and other restaurants on Adams Street took a different approach, with their new slogan: "Mask on your face until your butt is in place."

 Ottawa Tavern owner Zack Jacobs says he came up with the phrase.
 Jacobs says the new signage and blanket policies make the dining experience safer for staff and customers.